AnicetNgrt/flore1/README.md

 This tutorial is about moving a sprite across the scene.
 [-> I just want the code thanks.](#tuto2_code)
 ### 🚠Introduction:
--So how does moving work in your mind ?
+-So how does moving works in your mind ?
 -We can put sprites at some coordinates and refresh the scene.
 So why not doing this in a loop ?
 -**Correct !**

-With flore1 there is a very elegant way of doing that thanks to the `flore1.Refresh` class.
+With flore1 there is a very elegafficient way of doing that thanks to the `flore1.Refresh` class.
 Let me show you:

 #### The code you will start with:
 ```python